 ExpressVPN costs more than most VPNs and there’s no free trial available to get a sneak preview.
-If you opt to sign up, the 1-year plan is the most affordable choice.
+If you opt to sign up, the 1-year plan is the most affordable choice, plus you get a bonus three months.
 However, if you're not satisfied with the service, you can contact customer support within 30 days of your purchase and get a full refund, no questions asked.
 The packages available are:

 Best VPN for ping

-With servers in 37 countries, Buffered VPN offers decent global coverage, but it’s the performance which is of most interest here – specifically the low latency offered.
+With servers in 45 locations, Buffered VPN offers decent global coverage, but it’s the performance which is of most interest here – specifically the low latency offered.
 In our tests, this provider actually gave us slightly lower ping times than our normal connection, with fast upload speeds to boot (although download speeds weren’t so hot).

 That said, if you’re into mobile gaming, you have both Android and iOS as an option. iOS client is fairly recent so it might not be as polished as other clients.
 Also, setup instructions are given for manually configuring smartphones and tablets for the more tech-savvy.